Using nodegoat

 Temporal Data

 Every Object in nodegoat can have various temporal contexts.
 You can store dates, periods, or complex Chronology Statements in nodegoat.
 Chronology Statements are formatted as ChronoJSON and allow you to express vague dates, custom cycles, and relational dates.
-The section 'Working with Temporal Data' of the 'nodegoat Guides' describes the various ways in which you can store temporal data in nodegoat.
+The section 'Working with Temporal Data' of the nodegoat Guides describes the various ways in which you can store temporal data in nodegoat.

 Textual Data